Henry Richard Hoisington: Missionary work

 In 1833, he was sent as a missionary to Ceylon, where he served until 1854.
 Upon arrival in Jaffna, he was initially stationed at Manipay in 1834.
 In July 1834, he along with Nathan Ward, Mr. & Mrs. William Todd, Samuel Hutchins, and George H. Apthorp were sent as first missionaries by ABCFM board missionaries of Ceylon Mission to commence missionary work at newly established mission station at Madura, first and central station of American Madura Mission.
 After establishing two native schools, he reverted to Jaffna to continue his missionary work there.

 From 1835 to 1836, he served as an instructor in English in Batticotta Seminary, and its principal from 1836 to 1841.
 On furlough and due to ill-health, he returned to United States in 1841, and was back in Ceylon in 1844.
 He resumed his principalship till 1849, when due to ill health, he returned to the United States for good.

 After having served as ABCFM agent for twenty-years until 1854, he held pastorates in Williamstown, Massachusetts, and Centerbrook, Connecticut.
 While preaching in the pupit at Centerbrook, he suffered a stroke, and died on 16 May 1858.

-Henry Richard and Nancy Hoisington were survived by a son, Henry Richard Hoisington, 2nd; and three daughters, Sarah, Lucy, and Anna Maria.